Sweet and Savoury Pursuits

 • Salt: Balances the sweetness and enhances all the flavors

-• Chili pepper or Aleppo pepper: Since I could not find Aleppo pepper, I used a small deseeded pepper to add heat.
+• Fresh chili pepper or Aleppo pepper: Since I could not find Aleppo pepper, I used a small deseeded pepper to add heat.
 If you can find it, use Aleppo pepper since it's authentic to this dish.

 Steps Overview